-A fully stocked first aid kit must be readily accessible.
-(Consult Outdoor Education Sample Kit Contents)

-- A working communication device (for example, satellite or cell phone, or satellite GPS messenger) suitable for the activities/locations must be available.
+- A fully stocked first aid kit must be readily accessible.
+(Consult Outdoor Education Sample Kit Contents) - A working communication device (for example, satellite or cell phone, or satellite GPS messenger) suitable for the activities/locations must be available.
 This device must be maintained, waterproofed, protected and dedicated for emergency communications only.
-The phone number for the device, and phone numbers for emergency services and school contact people (for example, the principal) must be included with the phone. - At least one Teacher, Trip Guide, or Monitor must have a minimum of a standard first aid course from a reputable provider (for example, St. John Ambulance, Canadian Red Cross, Lifesaving Society). - Follow the school's first aid emergency response ((consult First Aid Plan and First Aid Emergency Response) and the school board's concussion protocol (consult Concussions). - An emergency action plan and response to deal with evacuations and lockdowns, including specific direction for participants with accessibility needs, must be followed and communicated to all students.
+The phone number for the device, and phone numbers for emergency services and school contact people (for example, the principal) must be included with the phone. - At least one Teacher, Trip Guide, or Monitor must have a minimum of a standard first aid course from a reputable provider (for example, St. John Ambulance, Canadian Red Cross, Lifesaving Society). - Follow the school's first aid emergency response (consult First Aid Plan and First Aid Emergency Response) and the school board's concussion protocol (consult Concussions). - An emergency action plan and response to deal with evacuations and lock downs must be followed and communicated to students.